bs2kbs2k/smlinux/README.md

 ## **What branch should I use?**

-All repos offer master as the main branch.
-With sm6ex you can set BRANCH=nightly which is under constant development.
-If nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.
-For sm64ex-coop, use BRANCH=coop.
-For sm64-port-android-base, I reccommend BRANCH=sm64ex_nightly.
+If you chose one of the presets, your branch is defined automatically.
+For the sm6ex preset the nightly branch is used; if you want the master branch instead use PRESET=sm64pc.
+If sm64ex nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.

 ## **When to use RENDER_API=GL_LEGACY?**
-*only applies to sm64pc/sm64ex fork*
+*only applies to sm64pc/sm64ex based forks*

 For old video cards that support OpenGL 1.1 but not 2.1 (from year 200X).
 Check your OpenGL version with the following command: